-The following programs are designed to incorporate the Victorian Cirriculum.
-They provide an effective and integrated approach for teaching across the Domains.
+The following programs are designed to incorporate the Victorian Curriculum.
+They provide an effective and integrated approach for teaching across the learning areas.
 Each program is led by a Royal Botanic Gardens Victoria Learning Facilitator and can be adapted to suit individual group needs.
 Teacher professional development workshops are also available on request.

 Program prices (domestic)

 $234 per class, for small groups (Minimum Charge)